MIFisheriesScience/MIFisheriesScience.github.io/_pages/6000Syllabus.md

 This course is governed by MUN's [regulations on academic misconduct](http://www.mun.ca/regoff/calendar/sectionNo=REGS-0748).

 # Course Schedule
-##  Week 1: The Production of Knowledge - Sept 11
+##  Week 1: The Production of Knowledge
-##  Week 2: The Science Publishing Ecosystem - Sept 18
+##  Week 2: The Science Publishing Ecosystem
-##  Week 3: Proposals - Sept 25
+##  Week 3: Proposals
-##  Week 4: Anatomy of a Science Paper (Part 1) - Oct 2
+##  Week 4: Anatomy of a Science Paper (Part 1)
-##  Week 5: Anatomy of a Science Paper (Part 2) - WED Oct 11
+##  Week 5: Anatomy of a Science Paper (Part 2)
-##  Week 6: Oral Presentations - Oct 16
+##  Week 6: Oral Presentations
-##  Week 7: Posters - Oct 23
+##  Week 7: Posters
-##  Week 8: Practicing Safe Science Communication - Oct 30
+##  Week 8: Presentation Week
-##  Week 9: Popular Writing - Nov 6
+##  Week 9: Practicing Safe Science Communication and Popular Writing
-##  Week 10: Radio, Podcasts, and Interviews - FRI Nov 17
+##  Week 10: Popular Communication cont'd
-##  Week 11: Policy Briefs - Nov 20
+##  Week 11: Talking About Your Work
-##  Week 12: Recap and Wrap-Up - Nov 27
+##  Week 12: Recap and Wrap-Up

 # Assignments and Grading

-30% of your course grade is earned by participation:
+20% of your course grade is earned by participation:

   * 50% for general participation
   * 50% for engagement for in-class assignments

-70% of your grade will be earned by completing the following submitted assignments:
+80% of your grade will be earned by completing the following submitted assignments:

 Assignment | Start in   | Due in   | Value
 ---------- | ---------- | -------- | --------